Skip to content

 The Benefits of Plant-Based Fasting During Ramadan

-• Improved Digestion: The high fiber content in a vegetarian diet promotes healthy digestion, preventing common issues like constipation that can arise during Ramadan due to changes in eating patterns.
+• Improved Digestion: The high fiber content aids in healthy digestion, a common concern during Ramadan due to altered eating patterns.

 Crafting Your Veggie Iftar for Weight Loss